ducklol2/quack_domains/README.md

 This tool publishes custom `.local` addresses by searching for Docker containers with Traefik host labels.

-Docker compose labels like this:
+If you add Docker compose labels like this:

 ```
 labels:
   - traefik.http.routers.whoami.rule=Host(`example.local`)
 ```

-Get run as commands like this:
+They get run as commands like this:

 ```
 avahi-publish-address -R example.local 192.168.1.123
 ```

+Which you can then visit on most devices on your local network like this:

+__TODO__: screenshot

+## Details

 Run as another Docker container, this executes a NodeJS script at startup that lists all Docker containers, guesses what your local IPv4 address is, looks for Traefik HTTP router rules containing ``Host(`...`)``, and runs an instance of `avahi-publish-address` for each host pointing at the local IP.